jcope/OpenSource/README.md

 Open Source iOS8 Feature Requests

-This open source app created to allow iOS developers to self promote homebrew technologies.
+This open source app was created to allow iOS developers to self-promote homebrew technologies.

 We are in no way associated with Apple(c) nor do we intend to infringe on any of their legal rights.